Buy to let conveyancing solicitors

 Buy to let conveyancing

-As with buying a property you intend to live in, once the seller accepts your offer, you will need a solicitor to act on your behalf throughout the buy to let conveyancing process.
-They will make sure all the legal matters around taking ownership of a house are taken care of.
+As with buying a property you intend to live in, once a seller accepts your offer, you’ll need a solicitor to act on your behalf throughout the conveyancing process.
+Their role will be to make sure the legal side of the purchase is all taken care of.

-Your conveyancer will make sure there are no restrictions preventing you from letting your chosen property.
-They’ll also make sure you have the appropriate mortgage – as you’ll need a specialist buy to let home loan.
+For instance, they’ll first ensure that there are no restrictions preventing you from letting your chosen property.
+They’ll then assist you in taking out the appropriate mortgage – as you’ll need a special buy to let home loan.

-You’ll need to have a number of certifications in place and meet certain regulations before you can rent out your property.
-They include:
+There will be a number of certifications to get and regulations to comply with before you can rent out your property, too.
+These will include:

 • Landlord’s insurance

-• Meeting fire safety requirements for furniture and furnishings (if present)
+• Meeting fire safety requirements for any furniture and furnishings

 • Do the sums